tuhiproject/tuhi/DBusInterface.md

       StopListening().
 Otherwise, the argument is a negative errno indicating the type of error.

-      If the errno is -EAGAIN, the daemon is already listening to the device on behalf of another client.
+      If the errno is -EBUSY, the daemon is already listening to the device on behalf of another client.
 In this case, this client should wait for the Listening property to change and StartListening() once the property is set to False.